 For more information download the brochure here.

 Andreas had no previous experience with low vision or blindness.
-Like many people in his position, Andreas’ first reaction was to question how a life without eyesight could be lived wholly.
-He was prejudiced about blindness.
+Like many people in his position, Andreas’ first reaction was one of sympathy; he wondered how a life without eyesight could be lived wholly.

-The first Dialogue in the Dark™ experience opened in Germany in 1988, and to date, has employed more than 10,000 vision impaired guides across 42 countries, including Australia from 2 June 2017.
+The first Dialogue in the Dark™ experience was held in Frankfurt in 1988.
+To date, we have employed more than 10,000 guides with low vision or blindness across 42 countries, including here in Australia.

-More than nine million sighted people have completed the Dialogue in the Dark™ experience.
+Today, more than nine million people have completed the Dialogue in the Dark™ experience.
 Will you take on the challenge and become enlightened in the darkness?

 About Guide Dogs Australia